 To be “impaired,” a person’s normal coordination would have to be harmed only to some extent.
 Alcohol impairment in Maryland is assumed at a level of .07 BAC, while impairment from drugs can be more difficult to measure.

-Myths About Maryland DUIs and DWIs
+Myths About DUIs in Baltimore and DWIs

 Some people mistakenly believe DWI means “driving while intoxicated” and/or specifically refers to either alcohol or drugs.
 This is not true in Maryland.
 “Intoxicated” is not part of the term, and both DUI and DWI can refer to either alcohol or drugs.